kushaldas/lym/docs/workbook.rst

 Vagrant following the steps from the website.
 We suggest you to use the libvirt provider along with it.

 Then checkout latest workbook code from github.

 ::

     git clone https://github.com/kushaldas/lymworkbook
     cd lymworkbook
     vagrant up
-    vagrant ssh
+    vagrant ssh workbook
     cd lymworkbook
     sudo python setup.py install

+The `vagrant up` command will create two vms.

 copy paste